Adyem/ctoc-cobol-transpiler/compiler_feature_tracker.md

 - [ ] Indexed/relative files: add SELECT/ORGANIZATION handling, key definitions, READ NEXT traversal, and locking controls.

+## Open Issues

+- [ ] Forward CBL-C samples fail to translate when the COBOL toolchain is available.
+Extend the parser and generator to cover file declarations, record aggregates, and control-flow constructs so the round-trip suites under `tests/compiler/cobol/` succeed again.
+Until that work lands, the suite skips forward-translation tests unless `CTOC_ENABLE_FORWARD_TRANSLATION=1` is set.

 ### Codegen / Backends

 - [ ] C backend: emit portable C from the shared IR to simplify native testing.